Tealium/collect-ios/README.md

 # Tealium Collect Library for iOS

-Collect is a Tealium library that leverages the power [AudienceStream](http://tealium.com/products/audiencestream/) natively in iOS.
+Collect is a Tealium library that leverages the power of [AudienceStream](http://tealium.com/products/audiencestream/) natively in iOS.

 ## How To Get Started